nsgowebjavaprog/NS-Ai-SCHOOL-MLOPs/MLOPs-Fundamentals/README.md

 `5.Deploying the project`

-`6.
-Maintain and manage the project`
+`6.Maintain and manage the project`

 -----------------------------------------------------